glacier-project/machine-data-model/README.md

 - Call: call a method
 - Subscribe: subscribe to a variable to receive updates when its value changes

+# TODO:
+- [ ] Implement the machine data model
+  - [x] Machine data model folder
+  - [x] Machine data model variable
+  - [x] Machine data model method
+  - [x] Machine data model object
+  - [ ] Machine data model
+  - [ ] Machine data model builder
+- [ ] Implement callbacks for reading, writing and method call on the respective machine data model nodes
+  - [ ] Read callback
+  - [ ] Write callback
+  - [ ] Method call callback
+  - [ ] Subscription callback
+- [ ] Implement machine data model operations.
+Data model operations are operations performed on the machine data model nodes.
+They change the state of the machine data model nodes and/or trigger the respective callbacks.
+  - [ ] Read of a machine data model variable
+  - [ ] Write of a machine data model variable
+  - [ ] Call of a machine data model method
+  - [ ] Subscribe to a machine data model variable
+- [ ] Implement the first version of the machine data model API (i.e., the GLACIER v1 API)
+  - [ ] Get information about a machine data model node
+  - [ ] Read the value of a machine data model variable
+  - [ ] Write the value of a machine data model variable
+  - [ ] Call a machine data model method
+  - [ ] Subscribe to a machine data model variable
+  - [ ] Read, write, call and subscribe messages are translated into machine data model operations

 # Installation

 TODO